 CBD oils and oral sprays are also becoming more popular with consumers.
-People take dosages of sublingual oils, like the high-CBD low-THC strain Gill uses now, by dropping liquid under the tongue.
+People take sublingual oils by dropping the liquid under their tongue.

 The mucous membranes are filled with tiny capillaries, so the CBD is absorbed quickly and directly into the bloodstream.

 Since switching to CBD oil, Gill says she takes it morning and night.
 “Currently, I take 25 mg [milligrams] of full-spectrum high-CBD oil twice a day — in the morning and before bed.
 I also frequently take it during the day to relieve my anxiety symptoms.
 It’s the first thing I reach for [when] my mind starts racing.”

 She adds that it also helps with her chronic pain.
-“In total, I take at least 50 mgs of full-spectrum CBD oil a day, and I usually take 75 to 100 mgs,” depending on pain and anxiety levels that day.
+“In total, I take at least 50 mg of full-spectrum CBD oil a day, and I usually take 75 to 100 mg,” depending on pain and anxiety levels that day.

 Sublingual CBD oils are a great choice for people who have trouble swallowing capsules or are unable to take gummies.

 Oils do have a tendency to taste a little “weedy” though, which might be a turnoff for some people.
-There are oils on the market that are infused with other ingredients, like peppermint, that help to dial back any unpleasant flavors.
+There are oils on the market that are infused with other ingredients, like peppermint, which helps to dial back any unpleasant flavors.

 San Diego restaurateur Beau Schmitt uses CBD gummies to treat his anxiety.
 He takes two to three gummies in the morning and then again before bed to help him sleep.

 Pulling out your oil dropper might get you some funny looks, but no one is going to think twice about you eating candy in public.
 “CBD gummies are discreet so you can take them in a professional environment without everyone asking you questions,” he points out.

 be the right choice for anxiety attacks or other acute situations.